 - Intentionally starting a fire (acts of arson)

 There are also two natural causes of wildfires — lava and lightening.
+(Interesting, climate change is fueling more lightening.)
 Usually, when lightening causes a fire, it’s from an unusually long-lasting, hot lightning bolt.
 These are factors that start a fire, but what role does the environment and the changing climate play in the intensity and frequency of deadly wildfires?

 According to the Union of Concerned Scientists (UCS), higher spring and summer temperatures cause drier soils for a longer period of time, thereby increasing the likelihood of droughts and extending the wildfire season.
 This is particularly true in the western United States, where hot and dry conditions increase the intensity of wildfires once they are started.